changyuke/missing-semester/_2020/course-shell.md

 (`My\ Photos`).

 But how does the shell know how to find the `date` or `echo` programs?
-Well, the shell is a programming environment, just like Python or Ruby, and so it has variables, conditionals, loops, and functions (next lecture!).
+Well, the shell is a programming environment, <u>just like Python or Ruby,</u>
+and so it has variables, conditionals, loops, and functions (next lecture!).
 When you run commands in your shell, you are really writing a small bit of code that your shell interprets.
 If the shell is asked to